STEMS: Spatial-Temporal Enhanced Safe Multi-Agent Coordination for Building Energy Management: Related Work

 Building energy management systems play a critical role in achieving global carbon neutrality goals, as buildings account for approximately 40\% of worldwide energy consumption.
 Traditional approaches have primarily focused on individual building optimization through three main categories: rule-based control systems that use predefined logic for equipment operation, MPC methods that optimize future actions based on system models~\cite{zhang2022building-survey, berberich2024overview}, and heuristic algorithms that provide practical solutions for complex optimization problems\cite{ghalambaz2021building}.

 The integration of renewable energy sources introduces substantial uncertainty due to their intermittent nature, while dynamic electricity pricing and unpredictable occupancy patterns create complex optimization landscapes~\cite{chen2024green}.
 These uncertainties make it difficult for traditional model-based approaches to maintain optimal performance.
 Furthermore, conventional methods typically adopt a single-building optimization perspective, failing to account for the interdependencies and coordination opportunities that exist among multiple buildings in communities or districts.
 Recent advances in deep learning have led to the emergence of RL based approaches for building energy management~\cite{guo2022real,MetaEMS,MARLISA}.
 RL methods offer model-free learning capabilities that can adapt to system uncertainties without requiring detailed domain knowledge.
 Most existing RL applications focus on individual building control due to the inherent complexity and stability concerns of multi-agent systems.
+Recent single-agent approaches such as CLUE\cite{safeMBRL} employ GP-based methods with meta-kernel learning for HVAC control, achieving data efficiency through transfer learning from reference buildings.
+However, the GP-based approach involves $O(n^3)$ computational complexity that scales with dataset size, limiting scalability for long-term control in dynamic multi-building environments.
 This single-building focus leads to suboptimal performance in real-world implementations, where multiple buildings within a community pursue their local objectives independently, often resulting in competitive behaviors that prevent global optimization\cite{meng2024online}.